Vehicle Theft Rate by Country (per 100,000 People): Global Comparison, 2025 Edition

 - Population-based normalisation: per-population rates are comparable across countries, but do not adjust for ownership levels or vehicle stock.

-For a rounded view, pair this page with ownership intensity and a traffic/urban stress indicator.
-Differences in measurement can be as important as differences in behaviour.
+For stronger interpretation, compare these rates with vehicle ownership, urban concentration, insurance reporting rules and vehicle recovery data.
+Differences in measurement can be as important as differences in theft behaviour.

 Methodology

-The ranking sorts countries/territories by the reported motor vehicle theft rate (cases per 100,000 population) as presented in the compiled source table.
-Values are used as published; no gap-filling is performed.
-Where the source table includes different reference years across countries, the year is retained per entry.
+The ranking sorts countries and territories by the reported motor vehicle theft rate, measured as cases per 100,000 population.
+Values are used as listed in the source table; no gap-filling or trend interpolation is applied.
+Where the table contains different reference years across countries, the year is retained for each entry and should be read alongside the rate.

 -